The Founding Father of Rock ‘n’ Roll

 Find out how you can support Music Inside Out.

-And the Integration of Popular Media
+The Domino Effect and the Integration of Popular Media

 R&B was the recording industry’s fancy new handle for what had been called Race Music — songs intended mostly for black audiences.
 But white people like to dance too.
 And who ever heard of rockin’ to Jim Crow?